CookieJarApps/SmartCookieWeb/README.md

 # How is Smart Cookie different to Lightning?
 SmartCookieWeb is a fork of Lightning Browser (https://github.com/anthonycr/lightning-browser).
 Here are some of the changes I've made since I started:
 - New, more modern UI
-- Error pages with themes
+- Error pages
 - Custom site block
 - HTTPS everywhere
-- Block insecure sites
+- Blocking of insecure sites
-- Block malicious sites
+- Blocking of malicious sites
-- Moved some settings
+- Moved some settings to more logical places
-- Theme search pages
+- Theme for homepage and error pages
 - Fixed Travis CI support
 - ~~Enabled Cleartext (HTTP sites now work on Android 9+, whilst the app targets a newer API version unlike Lightning)~~ (fixed in Lightning)
 - Parental controls
-- Bug fixes
+- Loads of bug fixes
-- Inject Javascript
+- Basic JavaScript console
+- Bottom navbar option
 - Extensions
+- Different, better ad hosts list

 # Extensions
 SmartCookieWeb supports extensions.
 The extension store is available here: (https://extensions.cookiejarapps.com) and the source code for the store is available here: (https://github.com/CookieGamesOfficial/SmartCookieWebExtensions).